 What Programs & Services Does KAMU Provide to Members?

-Board Training includes discussion on board purpose; board duties which include mission, policy, financial responsibilities, administrative roles and responsibilities, and CEO relationship; characteristics of a high performance board; successful boards/board evaluation; and leadership.
-The training will be customized to meet the needs of the individual clinic.
+Board Training includes discussion on board purpose and duties, which include mission, policy, financial responsibilities, administrative roles and responsibilities, and CEO relationship; characteristics of a high performance board; successful boards/board evaluation; and leadership.
+The training is customized to meet the needs of the clinic.

-Community Development is aimed at growing, strengthening, and sustaining the primary health care safety net in Kansas by developing new centers and by helping existing centers expand into new communities.
+Community Development is aimed at growing, strengthening, and sustaining the primary health care safety net in Kansas by helping existing centers expand into new communities and by assisting in the development of new centers.
 Assistance includes needs assessments and data analysis; education about community need; health center and clinic regulations and program requirements; and new start assistance.

 Patient Centered Medical Home is a model of care promoting improved access, patient – provider relations, and quality through clinic transformation.
 This model of care assists clinics to move to an outcomes focused approach to health care.

-Technical Assistance (TA) is the provision of advice, assistance, and training to ensure the successful development, operation, and growth of our Kansas safety net clinics.
-Assistance includes fiscal and program management assistance; operational and administration support; program development analysis; and data and policy research and analysis.
+Technical Assistance (TA) is the provision of advice, assistance, and training to ensure the successful development, operation, and growth of Kansas safety net clinics.
+KAMU provides assistance in the following areas: fiscal and program management assistance; operational and administration support; program development analysis; and data and policy research and analysis.